Operation Buckthorn: The SBS Board And Secure The Grande Tema

 According to press reports, at around 11pm on the 21st, members of X Squadron of the Special Boat Service (SBS) carried out an assault on the Grande Tema.
 The SBS team - armed with assault rifles and wearing night vision goggles - fast-roped onto the ship from Royal Navy Merlin helicopters.
 The Sun reports that the crew had been instructed to switch off the ship's lights as the operation commenced.

 The Special Forces commandos proceeded to rapidly restore order, without any injuries to any parties.
 After the SBS had confined the suspected stowaways in a secure cabin, the Grande Team docked at Tilbury, where it was boarded by police.
 Essex Police later announced that four men had been arrested under the Immigration Act.

-While the military operation was an SBS affair, the first involvement of Special Forces occurred earlier in the day with an initial movement of SAS personnel.
-SOF News has reported that in the afternoon of the 21st, a party of four SAS men were flown from RAF Credenhill to Dover Coastguard Operations Centre in Kent via a 658 Sqn Dauphin II helicopter.
+While the boarding operation was an SBS affair, the first involvement of Special Forces occurred earlier in the day with an initial movement of SAS personnel.
+SOF News has reported that in the afternoon of the 21st, a party of four SAS men were flown from the SAS HQ at RAF Credenhill to Dover Coastguard Operations Centre in Kent via a 658 Sqn Dauphin II helicopter.
 The helicopter returned to base later that afternoon, leaving one SAS man to liaise with the Coastguard.

 References / More Info

 - 1. Margate: special forces rescue 'stowaway-held ship'